Use of a third party trademark as a keyword in search engines

 a) The steps to be taken by our clients (advertisers) to avoid infringing competitors’ trademark rights by using third-party trademarks as keywords to improve the positioning of the advertisers’ ad, with respect to the natural results.

-b) The steps to be taken by our clients to react against infringers (advertisers) who infringe, our clients’ registered trademarks through keywords in their AdWords policies.
+b) The steps to be taken by our clients to react against infringers (advertisers) who infringe, our clients’ registered trademarks through keywords in their Google AdWords campaigns.

-c) Once an act of infringement has been detected, the management of any complaint through take down procedures before browsers and internet referencing providers that allows the removal of the infringing ad and through cease and desist letters to be sent to the infringers.
+c) Once an act of infringement has been detected, the management of any complaint through take down procedures before browsers and search engines that allows the removal of the infringing ad and through cease and desist letters to be sent to the infringers.

-With this service we help our clients avoid the following risks:
+With this service you can avoid the following risks:

-(i) Avoid incurring civil or criminal liability as a result of an inadequate digital marketing strategy that infringes third-party trademark rights or constitutes an act of unfair competition.
+(i) Incurring civil or criminal liability as a result of an inadequate digital marketing strategy that infringes third-party trademark rights or constitutes an act of unfair competition.

-(ii) Avoid undermining the distinctiveness, reputation or positioning of our brands in the event that third-party competitors misuse them as keywords in internet referencing services.
+(ii) Undermining the distinctiveness, reputation or positioning of our brands in the event that third-party competitors misuse them as keywords in internet referencing services.